elielberra/note-saver/README.md

 ## Kibana

 [Kibana](https://www.elastic.co/guide/en/kibana/8.7/index.html) is a visualization tool for exploring and analyzing data in Elasticsearch.
-You can access it at [localhost:5601](http://localhost:5601) using the username `elastic` and the password `password`.
+You can access it at [https://docker-compose.kibana.notesaver:8080](https://docker-compose.kibana.notesaver:8080) using the username `elastic` and the password `password`.
 Create a data view (the version 8 equivalent of an index pattern) with the `note-saver` index pattern to view the logs.

 When running Kibana with `docker-compose` the credentials are configured on a set up container since they can't be set up on a config file on the new version of Elasticsearch.

 ## Nginx Proxy

-An [Nginx](https://nginx.org/en/) proxy is used to forward requests to the **client** and **server**, ensuring seamless communication between services.
+When running the App with `docker-compose`, an [Nginx](https://nginx.org/en/) proxy is used to forward requests to the **client**, **server**, **RabbitMQ Magement UI** and **Kibana** ensuring seamless communication between services.
 Additionally, the proxy is configured with SSL certificates to provide secure connections.
+On `Kubernetes`, an [Nginx Ingress Controller](https://docs.nginx.com/nginx-ingress-controller/) will be in charge of routing the requests to each correspondent service.

 ## Git Actions

 Git Actions are used for automating various tasks in the repository:

 - `Build and Push Docker Images` generates the Docker images for the **client**, the **server**, and the **consumer** on each push to the `master` branch using a CI/CD pipeline.
 This process ensures that the latest code changes are automatically built, tested, and pushed to Docker Hub.
-It also builds images for multiple platforms (e.g., `amd64` and `arm64`) in parallel using matrix builds, allowing for broader compatibility and faster deployments across different environments.
+It also builds images for multiple platforms (`amd64` and `arm64`) in parallel using matrix builds, allowing for broader compatibility and faster deployments across different environments.
 - `Auto Create Pull Request` automatically creates a Pull Request when a new branch is created in the remote repository.

 ## Pre-Push Hook